In this article, we’ll compare ARKK vs VGT:

 They all have similar returns and at a lower or similar cost compared to VGT.

-Also, if financial independence is your goal I would suggest looking into other funds that give you more diversification like VTSAX.
+Also, if financial independence is your goal, I suggest looking into other funds that give you more diversification, like VTSAX.

 My Winner: VGT

 My winner is VGT based on its lower expense ratio of 0.1% and excellent performance.
 I always lean towards keeping costs as low as possible.

 If you like ETF comparisons like these, check out more in our related posts below.

 This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!

 This information is my opinion and is for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for investment advice.